MatthieuLvsr/lending-borrowing/contracts/README.md

-# GoldToken ETF Bridge Contract
+# Lending and Borrowing Protocol Contract

-This contract allow users to have gold tokens on the Ethereum network that are backed by physical gold.
-The gold is stored in a vault and the tokens are minted when the gold is deposited and burned when the gold is withdrawn.
+This contract allows users to deposit collateral and borrow tokens on the Ethereum network.
+Users can deposit supported ERC20 tokens as collateral and borrow other tokens based on the value of their collateral.
+The protocol enforces collateralization ratios to ensure loans are secure and liquidations occur when necessary.
-User can also bridge their gold tokens to the Binance Smart Chain network thanks to Chainlink CCIP technologies.
+Users can also repay their loans to reclaim their collateral or face liquidation if their collateral value falls below the required threshold.
-When the contract has recolted enough fees from the minting and burning of the tokens, the contract allow users to participate in a lottery to win a part of the fees in GoldToken.
+The contract collects fees from borrowing and repaying activities, which can be used to incentivize liquidity providers or fund protocol operations.

 ## Quick Start